Flotomate/product_docs/source/admin/patch-package-deployment.rst

 Depending on the License agreement you have with us, the number of Computers you can manage for Patch/Packages is limited.
-All discovered Computers (with our Agent application) stay out of the scope of the product by default; you have to bring them within the scope before you can use remote deployment.
+All discovered Computers (with our Agent application) stay out of the scope (target) of the product by default; you have to bring them within the scope (target) before you can use remote deployment.

 The Endpoint Scope lets you view all available Computers (both in and out of Endpoint Scope) and add them to the Scope.
 You can set certain conditions that allow the product to add any new Computers automatically.
 You can also add Computers manually.

-There is a counter that shows how many Computers are within the scope.
+There is a counter that shows how many Computers are within the scope (target).
 In no situation, you can exceed the total number of Computers you are allowed to add to the Scope.

 .. note:: Only Computers configured with our Agent Application are visible in Endpoint Scope.